wdi-sg/gitbook-2018/01-workflow/standup.md

 # Standup

-Every morning at exactly 10.00 \(**so be here before then**\), we'll cluster together into small groups of four or five - _scrums work best with small numbers of people_.
+Every morning we'll cluster together into small groups of four or five - _scrums work best with small numbers of people_.

 Each person in a group will use a marker to put on the wall: